-If you want to know more about this particular section then you can check out the emt resume sample provided in this blog to get the skills and certifications resume examples.
+If you want to know more about this particular section then you can check out the emt resume sample provided here to get the skills and certifications resume examples.

 In your professional field, being bilingual or multilingual will benefit you and will work wonders on your resume.
 Ensure that you mention the same in your emt resume if you are familiar with more than one language.

 Specify your level of fluency in the said language, state if it is an interactive language, or your native language.

 You can also mention any relevant hobbies or volunteer work that reflects your productive nature to gain extra credits from the hiring managers.

 You can place your additional information at the bottom section of your emt resume.